BluRosie/hg-engine/CONTRIBUTING.md

 The best bug reports have enough information that we won't have to contact you for more information.
 We welcome all efforts to improve hg-engine, but would be very grateful if you completed as much of the checklist as possible in your bug report.
 This will help other contributiors fix your issue.

+If it is an issue that our implementation differs from how the game does it, it would be ideal to attach gameplay footage demonstrating the difference.
+Footage from Scarlet/Violet (or any of the games since USUM) is the best, followed by the Japanese Pokémon Wiki ([ポケモンWiki](https://wiki.ポケモン.com/wiki/%E3%83%A1%E3%82%A4%E3%83%B3%E3%83%9A%E3%83%BC%E3%82%B8)).
+From there, the preference would be Smogon Forums Research post, then a Showdown Replay, and finally the description from Bulbapedia.
+Please mention if it's an overall battle engine or damage bug.

 Ideally, the issue entry details reproduction steps and the context under which the bug occurs.
 Screenshots and even a save provided will immensely help in testing out and fixing the issue down the line.

 Commonly, the issue is initially reported via a Discord message.
 It is talked about on the Discord channels in the Kingdom of DS Hacking or DS Modding Community, and then a link to the conversation is pasted in the Issue that is created on GitHub.
 This is also acceptable for the time being.